primary-github/shd-exp/content/Utility/tag taxonomy.md

 - poetry - relating to notes about poetry.
 - productivity - notes which pertain to increasing ones productivity in various disciplines
 	- note-taking - notes which describe methodologies or best practices on note taking
+	- habits - notes on the formation of habits, the psychology of the formation and how to break bad habits.
 - philosophy - notes relating to philosophy analysis or best practice.

 # Status/project tags